 The son of Iranian immigrants, Mojean is now pushing on the contemporary issues at hand – more predominantly, the same-sex results released just this week.

-“I’ve been waving this flag of ‘progressive Australia’ when overseas, and still I’m shocked why people voted no. I have my own feelings on the matter, but I’m glad people with different beliefs and feelings can come together for a good cause.
+“I’ve been waving this flag of ‘progressive Australia’ overseas, and still I’m shocked why people voted no. I have my own feelings on the matter, but I’m glad people with different beliefs and feelings can come together for a good cause.
 I think it’s beautiful.”

 “I really want to make films that people feel touched by and know they’re not alone,” Aria proudly says.
 “Often, we think ‘How can a character so different experience the same things we experience?’.
 It’s because the world is more connected than we realise – that’s what intrigues me when I read scripts.”